omi3123/diabetes-regression-model-comparison/README.md

-# Diabetes Regression Model Comparison using Machine Learning
+# Diabetes Regression Model Comparison

-## Overview
+## Project Overview
-This project compares multiple machine learning regression models on the diabetes dataset.
-The main objective is to evaluate how different models perform on the same prediction task and to understand the difference between linear and non-linear approaches.
+This project presents a comparison of multiple machine learning regression models on the diabetes dataset using Python and scikit-learn.

+The main objective was to evaluate how different regression algorithms perform on the same prediction task and to better understand the difference between linear and non-linear approaches in practical machine learning workflows.

-## Models Used
+## Models Compared
 - Linear Regression
 - Ridge Regression
 - Lasso Regression
 - Random Forest Regressor
 - HistGradientBoosting Regressor

-## Workflow
+## Project Workflow
-- Load and explore the diabetes dataset
+- Load and prepare the diabetes dataset
-- Split the data into training and testing sets
+- Perform train-test split
 - Train multiple regression models
-- Evaluate model performance using standard regression metrics
+- Evaluate model performance
-- Compare results across models
+- Compare results using standard regression metrics

 ## Evaluation Metrics
 - Mean Absolute Error (MAE)